 - Log in to ISSS Link and submit the academic training request e-form.
-You'll need to upload copies of your offer letter and recommendation letter, proof of insurance, and evidence of financial support.
+You'll need to upload copies of the following:

 - Your ISSS advisor will review your request.
 If your AT is approved, they will write an authorization letter and create an updated DS-2019 for you within 5 business days.